h4ckyou/PwnableTW/Tcache Tear/note.md

 The first check just validates that the next chunk prev inuse bit is set
 ![image](https://github.com/user-attachments/assets/b7509c42-312e-403d-80fd-2717dcc29b48)

-While the second one occurs during the forward consolidation on the unlink macro where it validates that the chunk size equals the next chunk prev size
+While the second one occurs during the forward consolidation with the unlink macro where it validates that the chunk size equals the next chunk prev size
 ![image](https://github.com/user-attachments/assets/17bc4767-b285-4024-98ab-eac02e71ba4d)

+But this can be easily bypassed because we have an overflow, so we can forge fake chunks that passes the check

+And with that the chunk will be placed in the unsorted bin and we can use the info function to view it's content thus getting a libc leak

+The rest is straight forward, since we have a libc leak we perform tcache dup again but this time we overwrite `__free_hook` to a one gadget

+Pretty nice challenge!